 The answer is: whatever you want!
 You will probably have all the elements you would expect at a wedding, including the vows, exchange of rings, music and readings will be there, but they will be presented in your own style.

 One of the most personal elements is your love story, and I aim to tell that in an original way which is personal, funny, romantic and charming.
 I will offer you extra ideas, including symbolic rituals and my own thoughts, that you won’t have seen at a wedding before.
 There may be live music and singalongs.
 We can include lots of friends and family or it can just be the two of you.
 If you want to include your dog – brilliant!
 Working with dogs and children are two of my specialities!

 The ceremony will have your personalities stamped all over it.
 It might be quiet and romantic, or boisterous and full of laughter.
 There won’t be anything fake or boring about it; everything will mean something to you, so it will be genuine.

-If you have different nationalities, traditions, football teams or and passions in life, these too can be woven into your ceremony.
+If you have different nationalities, faiths, family or cultural traditions, these too can be woven into your ceremony.

 Can we combine our civil and celebrant ceremonies?

 It may be possible.
 Each registration district has its own guidelines.
-We are lucky in Dorset to be a bit forward-looking in this regard.
+We are lucky in Dorset to be forward-looking in this regard.
 Anyway, it’s definitely worth asking the question.

 How long is a celebrant wedding ceremony?